 BICYCLES RETURN POLICY

-You may return a new bicycle purchased from Celestial Cycles for a refund or credit within seven days of purchase.
+You may return a new bicycle purchased from Celestial Cycles for shop credit within 15 days of purchase.
 Bike must be in like new condition.

 No refund on all sale or special order bikes.

 Any item* may be returned for a full refund within 15 days with the original purchase receipt.**